 Esk Valley has been fortunate to host several ambassadorial and global scholars who have studied in Edinburgh thanks to Rotary Foundation grants.
 We very much enjoy keeping up with them and following their progress.
-One of "our" scholars, Iain, is now married with a young son and in July 2015 past president Beth and her husband travelled to Germany to attend the wedding of previous scholar Max to Pia.
+One of "our" scholars, Iain, is now married with a young family and in July 2015 past president Beth and her husband travelled to Germany to attend the wedding of previous scholar Max to Pia.
 The wedding was held on the beautiful island of Mainau at Lake Constance.

 The mission of The Rotary Foundation (TRF) is to enable Rotarians to advance world understanding, goodwill, and peave through the improvement of health, the support of education, and the alleviation of poverty.

 The foundation is a non-for-profit corporation supported solely by voluntary contributions from Rotarians and friends of the Foundation who share its vistion of a better world.